Psychology, B.A.

 Download PDF(45 credits)

-Upon completing the program of study in Psychology, students will:
+Upon completion of a degree in Psychology, students will:

-- Identify and explain major concepts, theoretical perspectives, and empirical findings in psychology.
+- Explain major concepts, theoretical perspectives, and empirical findings in psychology.

 - Locate, interpret, and critically evaluate scholarly literature in psychology and related disciplines.